 The Order of an Essay

 Categorisation is dividing a topic into sub-topics.
 Some topics can be divided into a small number of sub-topics that account for all of the topic.
-This exercise introduces the vocabulary and grammar needed for the function ofcategorisation.
+This exercise introduces the vocabulary and grammar needed for the function of categorisation.

-Because academic writing usually reports on research, and in your research area there may be information that you have not found, exceptions to the rules that you find, and the situation may change over time.
+Because academic writing usually reports on research, and in your research area there may be information that you have not found, exceptions to the rules that you find and the situation may change over time.
 This exercise teaches you how to use more cautious language when stating your point to avoid mistakes.

 Coherence in a Text on Palmistry

-An exercise on creating coherence in an essay.
+This is an exercise on creating coherence in an essay.

-Word choice and grammar
+Word Choice and Grammar